joshuarosenberg/jrosen48.github.io/_posts/2017-02-28-comparing-cdc-data.markdown

 ## Background

 I was sick last week, and I think I might have had a mild case of the flu.
 Since it seems like a lot of people have been sick, I was curious whether the flu was really worse this year than last... and since the CDC makes the data available for each year, I put the data together and created a GIF.
+This project is just a first attempt but the code (it's in R) is available in [a GitHub repository](https://github.com/jrosen48/cdc-flu-vis).
 The measure of flu activity is from minimal (1-3) to high (8-10) and the scale in the chart is the difference from the 16-17 and 15-16 flu seasons (which range from November - March; it ends in week 7 because that's the most recent data for this year.

 ## Visualization